-MA/BI387 (4) STATISTICS FOR SCIENCES SP
+MA/BI387 (3) STATISTICS FOR SCIENCES F

-The topics include exploring data in graphs and in numerical values, introducing basic probability theory for statistics, sampling distributions, estimation theory, testing hypothesis, correlation, variance analysis, and non-parametric statistics.
-Students develop their own statistical programs to solve statistical problems.
-Prerequisite: Grade C or better in MA161a or higher.
-Students enrolled in MA387 Statistics for Sciences for credit may not also earn credit for MA385 Applied Statics.
+The topics include exploring data in graphs and in numerical values, introducing basic probability theory for statistics, sampling distributions, estimation theory, testing hypothesis, correlation, linear regression, variance analysis, and non-parametric statistics.
+The course consists of three hours of lecture weekly.
+The lab, MA/BI 387L must be taken concurrently.
+Prerequisite: Grade C or better in MA161A or higher.
+Students enrolled in MA387 Statistics for Sciences for credit may not also earn credit for :MA385 Applied Statistics.